bdchauvette/icw/CONTRIBUTING.md

 > If you would like to add a new feature to `icw`, **please open an issue
 > first**.

-I won't reject PRs that don't have issues, but it will save us all some time if we can discuss the feature and its proposed implementation before you write any code.
+A feature PR without an issue won't be rejected outright, but there is a higher chance that the new feature will be rejected because it doesn't fit the goals of the project.
+It will save everyone some time and effort if we can discuss the feature and its proposed implementation before you write any code.

 That being said, the process that I generally use when adding a new (function|method|combinator|operator|_whatever_) is:

 1. Create a new file for your function at the root level of the `src` folder, e.g. `src/myNewFunction.ts`

-1. Use a _named_ export to export your function from the file ([see style section](#style))
+1. Create your new function as a _named_ export, and using a `function` keyword ([see style section](#style))

 1. Add a new method to the class in [the `ICW.js` file][] that imports and wraps the standalone function from step 1

 1. Write tests ([see next section](#tests))